Michorlab/2type-sim/README.md

 Requirements are different for personal computers and servers which may have different permissions.
 The ability to install libraries locally requires more configuration and is provided below.
+A guide for installing on a Windows computer is provided in the file INSTALL_WINDOWS.md.

 * [fftw](http://fftw.org/fftw-3.3.7.tar.gz) (OSX/Linux)
     + To install with Terminal, navigate to the unzipped folder and type